 Those who lead an active lifestyle may already know about competitions such as the Triathlon or Ironman.
 Have you ever competed in a race like this?
 Do you want to test your limits and see how great and tough you are?
-If the answer is yes, then you need to be fully prepared and start training months before the race, depending on your physical condition.
+If the answer is yes, then you need to be fully prepared for the triathlon and ironman training sessions: cycling part and start training months before the race, depending on your physical condition.

 If you’re preparing for a Triathlon, you have to be in great shape and perfect your swimming technique, as well as your cycling and running routines.
 Considering that the Triathlon is a multisport event, you will have to excel in each one of these areas.
 When it comes to training for an Ironman Triathlon, the same rules apply: you have to get fit, work on your technique and start training in time!
 The Ironman is considered one of the most difficult, one-day sporting events, so thorough preparation is essential.